backube/volsync/docs/usage/kopia/restore-configuration.rst

 Priority order for identity resolution:

 1. **Explicit username/hostname**: If specified, these are used exactly as provided
-2. **sourceIdentity**: If specified and no explicit username/hostname, generates them based on source
+2. **sourceIdentity with explicit sourcePVCName**: Uses provided PVC name for hostname generation
+3. **sourceIdentity with auto-discovery**: Fetches PVC name from ReplicationSource
-3. **Default generation**: If none specified, generates based on ReplicationDestination name and namespace
+4. **Default generation**: If none specified, generates based on ReplicationDestination name and namespace

 Enhanced Error Reporting and Discovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~